 We implement in-community projects to improve environmental, economic, and public health outcomes.

-Environmental Initiative, government agencies, and nonprofits connect business owners with financial and technical resources to reduce air pollution.
+Environmental Initiative, government agencies, and nonprofits connect small business owners with financial and technical resources to reduce air pollution.

 Air quality leaders are working to voluntarily reduce emissions from less regulated sources of air pollution like cars, trucks, small businesses, and residences.

 Environmental Initiative is working alongside BIPOC environmental justice leaders and mainstream environmental groups to build a more equitable and accessible pool of funding for communities to build capacity and address environmental challenges.

 The Environmental Initiative Awards is our annual recognition program that celebrates people and projects working in partnership at the nexus of a healthy environment, a prosperous economy, and an equitable society.